 URL Profiler is similar to the Screaming Frog SEO Spider.
 In fact, the data from Screaming Frog can be merged with that collected by URL Profiler to give you an even more comprehensive overview of your content.

-To merge the data, you simply need to hit the Export option on the Screaming Frog SEO Spider screen (to the left hand side of the screen just underneath the logo and the main navigation tabs).
-Export the data as a CSV file.
+- Hit the Export option on the Screaming Frog SEO Spider screen (to the left hand side of the screen just underneath the logo and the main navigation tabs)

-In the URL Profiler, right click on the header that says ‘URL (0)’ below ‘URL List’ (see the screenshot below) and choose the ‘Import from Screaming Frog SEO Spider’ or ‘Import from CSV and merge data’ options.
-When you click ‘Run Profiler’ this will combine the data from both sources.
+- In the URL Profiler, right click on the header that says ‘URL (0)’ below ‘URL List’ (see the screenshot below) and choose the ‘Import from Screaming Frog SEO Spider’ or ‘Import from CSV and merge data’ options

-URL Profiler includes some helpful information about the word count of pages, reading ease, the page’s keywords (taking into account context and frequency of use), and even whether the page communicates a positive, negative or neutral sentiment based on the language used.
+URL Profiler includes some helpful information about page errors, social shares, the word count of pages, reading ease, the page’s keywords (taking into account context and frequency of use), and even whether the page communicates a positive, negative or neutral sentiment based on the language used.

-- Are there pages flagged up as ‘fairly difficult’ or ‘difficult’ to read?
+- Flagged up as ‘fairly difficult’ or ‘difficult’ to read?

-- Are there pages with a very low word count that might make it hard for visitors or Google to understand the purpose and context of the content?
+- With a very low word count that might make it hard for visitors or Google to understand the purpose and context of the content?

 These might be pages that you want to improve, remove or consolidate as a priority.

-Google Analytics contains some helpful data for content audits too, most of which can be found under the Behaviour tab in the main menu:
+If you are still using Universal Analytics, some of the most useful data can be found under the Behaviour tab in the main menu:

 Personally, I like to include the following data from Google Analytics on my content audit spreadsheet: